Stephen Witt

 Stephen Richard Witt (born 1979) is an American journalist and non-fiction writer.

 Early life and education

 Witt was born in 1979 in New Hampshire, and grew up in Minnesota.
 He has degrees from the University of Chicago (2001) and the Columbia University Graduate School of Journalism (2011).

 Writing

+His book The Thinking Machine (April 2025) is a history of Jensen Huang and Nvidia.
+It won the Financial Times Business Book of the Year Award for 2025.
+Witt was interviewed in April 2025 for the C-SPAN series After Words.